ffamilyfriendly/oppy/DOCS/usage.md

     - This may take some time to install
     - If you get errors, read them and resolve them
         - You may need to install build tools:
-            - Windows: `yarn global add windows-build-tools`
+            - Windows: `npm install --global windows-build-tools`
                 - This may take a while to install
+                - Due to some bugs, this doesn't work with yarn, so use npm
+                - You may need to run this as admin
             - Linux: `sudo apt-get install build-essential` (the exact command depends on your distribution)
 - Edit `config_template.js` using a text editor (like notepad or nano or something)
     - Set the discord token.
 You can get the token from the